Skylab: Wet workshop

 In November 1964, von Braun proposed a more ambitious plan to build a much larger station built from the S-II second stage of a Saturn V. His design replaced the S-IVB third stage with an aeroshell, primarily as an adapter for the CSM on top.
 Inside the shell was a 10 ft cylindrical equipment section.
 On reaching orbit, the S-II second stage would be vented to remove any remaining hydrogen fuel, then the equipment section would be slid into it via a large inspection hatch.
 This became known as a "wet workshop" concept, because of the conversion of an active fuel tank.
 The station filled the entire interior of the S-II stage's hydrogen tank, with the equipment section forming a "spine" and living quarters located between it and the walls of the booster.
 This would have resulted in a very large 33 by 45 ft living area.
 Power was to be provided by solar cells lining the outside of the S-II stage.

 One problem with this proposal was that it required a dedicated Saturn V launch to fly the station.
 At the time the design was being proposed, it was not known how many of the then-contracted Saturn Vs would be required to achieve a successful Moon landing.
-However, several planned Earth-orbit test missions for the LM and CSM had been canceled, leaving a number of Saturn IBs free for use.
+However, several planned Earth-orbit test missions for the LM and CSM had been canceled, leaving some Saturn IBs free for use.
 Further work led to the idea of building a smaller "wet workshop" based on the S-IVB, launched as the second stage of a Saturn IB.